rss99/m3u-parser/README.md

 ## Installation:
  * Just clone this repository into your desired directory
+ * In the root of the project, create two directories: logs/ and output/

 ## Config:
  * In the config/ directory, edit the sample config.yaml as follows.
 Don't change or mess with the (UPPER CASE) paramater names, or the script will not work:
 ### REMOTE_URL: